danieleorrico/SecureSeedGen/README.md

 ## Usage
 Ensure you have Python installed on your system.
 Run the program by executing the `secure_seed_gen.py` file.
 The program will generate a 24-word seed and print it to the screen.

+## Changes in the New Version (V2):

+In the new version of the program, the following changes have been made to further increase entropy and enhance the security of the generated seed:

+- Implementation of more complex mixing algorithms and iteration of the mixing process to increase the randomness of the collected data.
+- Addition of a loop that iterates the mixing process 10 times, applying random permutation algorithms and the XOR operation between the entropy bytes.